-Measurable Goal 3b MoDOT will report how many spill prevention control and countermeasure reports (SPCC) (Appendix E) came from internal personnel or other methods Purpose Statement The purpose of tracking this measurable goal is to document how well the MoDOT community understands its role related to achieving the intended goal.
-Intended Outcome The intended outcome is to document reportable spills, and illicit discharges identified by the MoDOT community.
-Assessments will be evaluated on an annual basis with an intended outcome of 40% of reportable spills DNR responds to on MoDOT RW receive internal reporting.
-Annual Performance • How many internal spill prevention control, and countermeasure reports came from internal personnel or other methods were received?
-15 Progress Explanation
+Measurable Goal 3b MoDOT will report how many spill prevention countermeasure reports (SPCC) (Appendix E) can personnel or other methods.
+Purpose Statement The purpose of tracking this measurable goal is to do the MoDOT community understands its role related intended goal.
+Intended Outcome The intended outcome is to document reportable SPCC spills, and illicit discharges identified by the MoDOT community.
+Assessments will be evaluated on an annual basis with an intended outcome of 100% of reportable spills identified at MoDOT facilities.
+Annual Performance How many internal spill prevention control, and countermeasure reports came from internal personnel or other methods were received?
+Progress Satisfied: Yes:□ No:□ Explanation